A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: The Closure of PP under Intersection and Truth-Table Reductions

 \section{The Closure of PP under Intersection and Truth-Table Reductions}

 In this section we give short and intuitive proofs of the closure of PP under intersection and truth-table reductions \cite{DBLP:journals/jcss/BeigelRS95, Fortnow19961}.
-These proofs show that it is more convenient to work in the more powerful class of weighted counting problems and performing an approximation at the very end to come back to the complexity of conventional counting problems.
-In this way, results about the approximation using rational functions can be directly used and additionally a lot of technicalities can be avoided.
-At this point we would like to emphasize that we are using the exactly same ideas as in the original proofs \cite{DBLP:journals/jcss/BeigelRS95, Fortnow19961} in the context of weighted counting.
-The contribution here is mainly the simplification of the original proofs.
+These proofs show that it is more convenient to work in the more powerful class of weighted counting problems and to perform an approximation at the very end to come back to the complexity of conventional counting problems.
+In this way, results about the approximation using rational functions can be directly used and some technicalities can be avoided.
+At this point we would like to emphasize that we are using the exact same approaches as in the original proofs \cite{DBLP:journals/jcss/BeigelRS95, Fortnow19961}, but in the context of weighted counting.
+A contribution is \mg{an alternative proof which follows a different path to reach the results}.

-The basis for these results (as well as for the original results) is Newman's Theorem \cite{newman1964rational}.
-This theorem states that a rational function with a degree of $m$ can approximate the absolute value of a number in the interval $[-1,1]$ with an additive error of at most $3e^{-\sqrt{m}}$.
-This result can be trivially extended to functions in $[-c,c]$ (with $c>1$), but the additive error increases to at most $c\cdot 3e^{-\sqrt{m}}$.
-Moreover, the proof of this result is constructive and the polynomials used for the rational function have a nice closed form expression.
-For further details we refer to the original publication \cite{newman1964rational}.
+The basis for these results (as well as for the original results) is Newman's theorem about approximating the absolute value function~\cite{newman1964rational}.
+Such theorem states that a rational function (ratio of two polynomials) with a degree of $m$ can approximate the absolute value of a number in the interval $[-1,1]$ with an additive error of at most $3e^{-\sqrt{m}}$.
+Unfortunately such result does not ensure that the polynomials of numerator and denominator of the rational function are parameterized using rational coefficients and integer.